ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

 ## Camera Position

-DCE will use back camera of your mobile device by default.
+DCE will use the back camera of your mobile device by default.
 You can use `getCameraPosition` to check which camera is activated currently.

 Objective-C: